mborgerson/wiki-export/wiki/Xbe.md

 The title ID seems to double the information from the [Xbox Game Disc](/wiki/Xbox_Game_Disc "wikilink") mastering code etched into the ring or readable from the DMI.
-It is expressed in 3 decimal digits here which suggests that the title ID integer will always be below 1000.
+The game number is expressed in 3 decimal digits here which suggests that it will always be below 1000.

 **Examples**: